giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v11.2.3.md

 date: '2020-04-09T12:00:00+00:00'
 description: Release notes for Azure workload cluster release v11.2.3, published on 09 April 2020, 12:00
-title: workload cluster release v11.2.3 for Azure
+title: Workload cluster release v11.2.3 for Azure
 ---

 This release improves the way upgrades handle Azure VMSS Instances to make them more reliable in the Germany West Central location.
 This does not affect any existing functionality.